Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity: Navigating Model Multiplicity in View of Cross-model Fairness

 \begin{definition} \textbf{Utility-based model multiplicity} \(\mathcal{F}_\epsilon\) is captured by a set of classifiers from a single family of models \(\mathcal{F}\), all of which offer fixed predictive performance \(\epsilon\) for a given metric \(m\) computed on a dedicated validation data set and its labels \((\widetilde{X}, \widetilde{Y})\):

 \end{definition}

-It is important to observe that the choice of the performance metric determines which models are considered equivalent.
+It is important to note that the choice of the performance metric determines which models are considered equivalent.
 For example, all of the classifiers shown in Figure~\ref{fig:linera_model_multiplicity_2} make two mistakes, hence are indistinguishable with respect to \emph{accuracy}; however, a different metric, e.g., \emph{precision}, \emph{recall} or \emph{specificity}, would make the violet, orange and green models distinct.
 Since all of the predictive performance metrics for classification tasks are derived from confusion tables, instead of relying on calculated numerical values we can refer directly to the underlying contingency matrices.
 Table~\ref{tab:contingency} lists specific errors made for the red and blue classes by the models shown in Figure~\ref{fig:linera_model_multiplicity_2}, where the green predictors incorrectly classify two blue points, the violet model errs on two red examples and the orange classifier mistakes one blue and one red instance.
-However, even such a fine-grained approach is insufficient to capture the \emph{same type of a mistake made on different data points}, i.e., individual predictions, motivating our notion of individual fairness under utility-based model multiplicity.
-We are therefore interested in classifiers that are indistinguishable in terms of performance measured on a dedicated population, but provide a distinct class assignment for certain individuals (who are not necessarily included in this data set).
+However, even such a fine-grained approach is insufficient to capture the \emph{same type of a mistake made on different data points}, i.e., individual predictions, motivating our notion of cross-model fairness under utility-based multiplicity.
+We are therefore interested in classifiers that are indistinguishable in terms of performance measured on a dedicated validation data set, but provide distinct class assignment for certain instances.
+Our approach does not account for ground truth since the individuals affected by cross-model unfairness may not necessarily be included in the collection of instances used to assess this property, thus they may lack (reliable) labels.